Frequently Asked Questions

 The Coast Guard Auxiliary is Team Coast Guard’s civilian, volunteer, uniformed component.
 On June 23, 1939, the U.S Congress passed legislation establishing the Coast Guard Reserve, its volunteer civilian component, to promote boating safety and to facilitate the operations of the Coast Guard.
 The volunteer reserve was renamed the U.S. Coast Guard Auxiliary in 1941.

 Under legislation passed in 1996, the Auxiliary’s role was expanded to allow members to assist in any Coast Guard mission, except direct law enforcement and military operations, as authorized by the Commandant of the Coast Guard.
 Thus, Auxiliarists can be found examining commercial fishing vessels, flying in aircraft, working in Coast Guard offices, and crewing alongside active-duty Coast Guard personnel.
-The four components of the service, the active-duty Coast Guard, the Reservists, civilian employees and Auxiliarists, truly constitute TEAM COAST GUARD.

-What is the Mission of the Coast Guard Auxiliary?
+What is the mission of the Coast Guard Auxiliary?

 What can I do as an Auxiliarist?